 Reheat in the microwave, on high, stopping and stirring every minute.
-If you reheat from frozen, it will take a bit longer; keep stirring.
+If you reheat from frozen, it will take a bit longer; keep going.
 If reheating on the stovetop, use a nonstick pan, add a little extra liquid, and stir constantly but gently while reheating.

-If you want to reheat the leftovers or your cheese sauce is too thick and you want to thin the mac-n-cheese add a little bit of chicken broth, or water, and stir almost constantly.
-Of course there are other milk substitutes to thin your macaroni and cheese – add some almond, soy, oat, rice or coconut milk.
+If you want to reheat the leftovers or your cheese sauce is too thick and you want to thin the mac-n-cheese add a little bit of chicken broth or water and stir almost constantly.
+Of course, there are other milk substitutes to thin your macaroni and cheese - add some almond, soy, oat, rice, or coconut milk.
 You can check all the milk substitutes above!

 More mac n cheese recipes